mhirdes/go_maps_ext/Documentation/User/Index.rst

          imageSize

    Description
          Check if the image of the marker has a different size then default.
+The image should be twice as large as indicated.

 .. container:: table-row